-I-jet Trace connects to the target board via a JTAG or SWD connection, and to the host computer via the USB port.
+I-jet Trace CM connects to the target board via a MIPI-20 header.
+I-jet Trace A/R/M by default connects to target via the Mictor-38 headers, but it also supports the MIPI20 headers.
+The probes connect to the host computer via the USB port.